Vocabulary

 Social & Culture · Expressing uncertainty and doubt politely

-When the proposal came up to launch a new product line by the end of the quarter, I was not entirely convinced the timeline was realistic.
-Hiring five new people and training them in under two months felt like a long shot .
-The market data looked promising, but I'd take those projections with a pinch of salt — market forecasts are rarely that accurate.
-I have reservations about the schedule, but I
+In last week's team meeting, someone proposed launching a new product line in just six weeks.
+I was not entirely convinced the timeline was realistic.
+Getting the whole team trained and ready in that time felt like a long shot .
+The market data looked promising, but I'd take those projections with a pinch of salt — forecasts like that are rarely accurate in practice.
+I told the group I have reserv

 Work & Careers · Following up without being pushy

-Work & Careers · Handling a misunderstanding professionally
+Work & Careers · Clearing up a misunderstanding at work

-Work & Careers · Leading a team meeting
+Work & Careers · Running a team meeting: key phrases

-Work & Careers · Managing conflict at work
+Work & Careers · Resolving conflict at work: key vocabulary

 Work & Careers · Networking at events